Chairman, Man Group plc

-Lord Livingston of Parkhead is the Former Minister for Trade and Investment.
+Lord Livingston of Parkhead is the Chairman of Dixons Carphone plc and a Former Minister of State for Trade and Investment.

-After going to school in Scotland, Ian studied Economics at Manchester University.
+Ian grew up in Scotland and studied Economics at Manchester University after leaving school.
 He graduated at the age of 19 and qualified as a Chartered Accountant.
-He worked for Bank of America International and 3i before joining Dixons group plc in 1991.
-He was appointed Group Finance Director at Dixons at the age of 32, making him the youngest FTSE 100 director by some distance.
+He worked for Arthur Andersen, Bank of America International and 3i, the private equity investor, before joining Dixons Group plc in 1991.

-During his time with the company, Dixons enjoyed a period of dramatic international expansion, extending its operations into 11 countries through a mixture of acquisition and organic growth.
-Ian worked and lived for a time in the United States as Chief Financial Officer of the company’s $1billion dollar American subsidiary.
-In 1998 Ian’s Corporate Development Team launched “Freeserve”.
-He floated the business a year later in the first major European floatation of an internet company.
-Freeserve became a FTSE company which was sold for around £1.5 billion in 2001 (from an original start up cost of £240,000).
+In 1998 Ian’s Corporate Development Team launched “Freeserve” which was floated a year later in the first major European floatation of an internet company.
+Freeserve became a FTSE 100 company which was sold for almost £2 billion in 2001 (from an original start-up cost of £240,000).

 Dixons enjoyed a period of international expansion into 11 countries through a mixture of acquisition and organic growth.
 UK operations also expanded, resulting in doubled sales, quadrupled profits and the best performance FTSE stock over a five-year period.